kevin-chalmers/roehampton-docs/teaching-material/README.md

 Between visits alter the learning experience a little, but not too much.
 Add elements or change the context, but make sure the previous encounter is still highly recognisable.

 And at the start check where they are: **what do you remember from the last time we explored this?**

+#### Deliberate Practice

+To help fluency, plan regular opportunities for deliberate practice.

+- **Practice the core**: practice fewer, more important things in greater depth.
+- **Practice first**: provide opportunities to consolidate existing understanding before being exposed to more.
+- **Feed forward**: offer high quality feedback on how to improve alongside opportunities for further practice.
+- **Graduated challenge**: increase the challenge little by little rather than in big jumps.
+- **Bright spots**: practice things you are already good at, as well as what you need to improve.
+- **Drill the basics**: drill basic ideas and processes to free up bandwidth for more complex learning.
+- **Practice success**: practice learning from mistakes rather than making them.

+### Inter-lesson planning

+Ask yourself:

+- **What previous learning do we need to revisit in today's lesson?**.
+- **What prior knowledge to I need to assess today so I can plan properly for my next lesson?**